 Previous applicants can re-apply six months after receiving their letter of rejection from a police Force.
 Applicants can only apply directly to one police force at a time.
-If you fail the process with Bedfordshire, you will be unable to transfer your SEARCH results to Cambridgeshire or Hertfordshire.
+If you fail the process with Hertfordshire, you will be unable to transfer your SEARCH results to Bedfordshire or Cambridgeshire.